Analyse mode provides a snapshot of student responses as they work through a Lesson.

-Open-ended questions such as tables, written response, or open response will have a View responses button instead of a bar graph.
+Open-ended questions such as Table, Written response, or Open response will have a View responses button instead of a bar graph.
 Click this button to access Quick Review and see how each student in the Class responded to that question.
 (If you're not familiar with Quick Review, click here to learn more.)
 These questions will need to be marked manually.

 The Results distribution graph at the bottom of the page is available on assessed Lessons.
 (If you're not familiar with assessments vs normal Lessons, click here.)
 This graph will update as students submit their work, and as you mark their open-ended questions.

 In the example above, only 2 students have submitted their work so far and the teacher has not yet done any marking.
 This graph currently only reflects the automatically marked questions for those students.
 When the teacher completes marking each question, the graph will update to reflect the total marks distribution.

 You may also be interested in the following resources: